Pyoderma gangrenosum: Pathogenesis, clinical features, and diagnosis

 More than half of patients with PG develop the disorder in association with an underlying systemic disease.
 Inflammatory bowel disease, hematologic disorders, and arthritis represent the most frequent comorbidities.

 A diagnosis of PG rests upon the recognition of consistent clinical and histologic findings and the exclusion of other inflammatory or ulcerative cutaneous disorders.
-There are no pathognomonic clinical or histological findings of PG.
+There are no pathognomonic clinical or histologic findings of PG.

 The pathogenesis, clinical manifestations, and diagnosis of PG will be discussed here.
 The treatment and prognosis of PG and other neutrophilic dermatoses are reviewed separately.
 (See "Pyoderma gangrenosum: Treatment and prognosis" and "Neutrophilic dermatoses".)